-- Corporation Tax: tax paid on a company’s profits.
-When the corporation tax rate is increased, businesses will have lower profits left over to put back into the business and will thus find it hard to expand and produce more.
+- Corporate Tax: tax paid on a company’s profits.
+When the corporate tax rate is increased, businesses will have lower profits left over to put back into the business and will thus find it hard to expand and produce more.
 It will also cause shareholders/owners to receive lower dividends/returns for their investments.
 This will discourage people from investing in businesses and economic growth could slow down.
-Reducing corporation tax will encourage more production and investment.
+Reducing corporate tax will encourage more production and investment.

 - High revenue: as all people above a certain income level have to pay income taxes, the revenue from this tax is very high.

-- Can reduce inequalities in income and wealth: as they are progressive in nature- heavier taxes on the rich than the poor- they help in reducing the difference between the income levels of the rich and the poor.
+- Can reduce inequalities in income and wealth: as they are progressive in nature – heavier taxes on the rich than the poor- they help in reducing income inequality.

-- Reduce enterprise incentives: corporation taxes may demotivate entrepreneurs to set up new firms, as a good part of the profits they make will have to be given as tax.
+- Reduces enterprise incentives: corporate taxes may demotivate entrepreneurs to set up new firms, as a good part of the profits they make will have to be given as tax.

-- Cost-effective: the cost of collecting indirect taxes are low compared to direct taxes.
+- Cost-effective: the cost of collecting indirect taxes is low compared to collecting direct taxes.

 - Can achieve specific aims: for example, excise duty (tax on demerit goods) can discourage the consumption of harmful goods; similarly, higher and lower taxes on particular products can influence their consumption.

-- Flexible: indirect tax rates are easier to alter/change than direct tax rates.
+- Flexible: indirect tax rates are easier and quicker to alter/change than direct tax rates.
 Thus their effects are immediate in an economy.

 - Inflationary: The prices of products will increase when indirect taxes are added to it, causing inflation.

 - Regressive: since all people pay the same amount of money, irrespective of their income levels, the tax will fall heavily on the poor than the rich as it takes more proportion of their income.